MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-iphone-app-get-started.md

 <properties
-   pageTitle="Get started with the Power BI app for iOS on an iPhone" description="The Microsoft Power BI app for iOS on the iPhone or iPod Touch is part of the mobile BI experience for Power BI and Reporting Services." services="powerbi" documentationCenter="" authors="maggiesMSFT"
+   pageTitle="Get started with the Power BI app for iOS on an iPhone" description="Learn how the Microsoft Power BI for iOS app on the iPhone brings Power BI to your pocket, with mobile access to business information on premises and in the cloud."" services="powerbi" documentationCenter="" authors="maggiesMSFT"